 A 'Brummie' by birth, but now living outside the City borders, I left St Philip's Grammar School (with limited academic success) to set out on a career in advertising and marketing, covering all aspects of the business during a span of over 50 years.

 It was a career I enjoyed, taking me into many walks of life for a diverse variety of clients and bringing me in touch with a wide populace, literally from tramps to royalty and across continents.

 At the end of 2017, I published 'Dandelion Days', a collection of short stories, flash fiction and a little poetry, culled from pieces I have written across the years, plus a few more recent works.
-Some of the content is mirrored on this website, and, like all all my books, is available in Paperback or Kindle formats from Amazon.
+Some of the content is mirrored on this website, and, like all my books, is available in paperback or Kindle formats from Amazon.

-August 2018 saw the latest novel published 'The Spider Man' and this is a dark story of a man fascinated by spiders, a missing girl and a detective trying to find her, who follows a complex trail that leads to an unexpected confrontation.
+August 2018 saw the latest novel published, 'The Spider Man', and this is a dark story of a man fascinated by spiders, a missing girl and a detective trying to find her, who follows a complex trail that leads to an unexpected confrontation.
 Again available on Amazon as a Kindle read or paperback.

 In March 2019, I added another collection of flash fiction and short stories to my Amazon titles, 'The Schooling Chair'.
 This includes some of the work I have had published on other websites or been selected for exposure through competitions.

 For 2020 I have two two books in preparation, one a novel, the other a collection of flash fiction ad short stories, but when and which one will see the light of day first is undecided.
 Followers of this website will know first.